profcase/js-gui-ajax/README.md

 - [How to use Axios with JavaScript by Paul Halliday](https://alligator.io/js/axios-vanilla-js/)
 - [Code Coverage with QUnit in JavaScriptMVC](https://juristr.com/blog/2013/06/code-coverage-with-qunit-in-javascriptmvc/)

+## Explore

+- Getting a missing favicon error?
+Go to <favicon.io>, create a favicon, name it, and put it in the root folder.
+- TODOs offline?
+Suggest a different API and do a pull request.
+- Other changes?
+Make your improvements, enhancements and do a pull request.

 ## See Also

 - [More App Examples](https://profcase.github.io/web-apps-list/)